Marktkirche, Hanover: Altar

 The main altar was carved of linden wood around 1480.
 Its front depicts the Passion of Christ in 21 scenes following models of Martin Schongauer, while its back shows scenes from the lives of the two patron saints, Saint George and Saint James.
 Moved to the Aegidienkirche in 1663 to make room for a Baroque altar, the altar was taken to the Welfenmuseum in 1856 and thus spared destruction during World War II when the Aegidienkirche was bombed.
 It was returned to the Market Church in 1952.

 Organ

 An organ was installed in the tower room (Turmraum) in 1893, which included parts of an instrument of the 17th century.
 This organ was destroyed in World War II.

 Today's main organ is at the back wall of the southern aisle.
-The first instrument in that location was built in 1953 and 1954 by the organ builders Emil Hammer Orgelbau and Rudolf von Beckerath.
+The first instrument in that location was built from 1953 to 1954 by the organ builders Emil Hammer Orgelbau and Rudolf von Beckerath.
 It had 61 stops, four manuals and pedal.
 The casing (Prospekt) was designed by Dieter Oesterlen and is a protected monument.

 From 2007 to 2009, the instrument was rebuilt by Orgelbau Goll in Lucerne.
 The casing and about half of the pipes were kept.
 The new organ has 64 stops, 39 of them mostly using the older material.